AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/frame-io-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Frame.io modules
-description: The Adobe Workfront Fusion Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.
+description: The [!DNL Adobe Workfront Fusion Frame].io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your [!DNL Frame].io account.
 author: Becky
 feature: Workfront Fusion
 exl-id: 373a86f6-fbba-4914-b08d-a3a035ac0ae4
 ---
 # Frame.io modules

-The Adobe Workfront Fusion Frame.io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your Frame.io account.
+The [!DNL Adobe Workfront Fusion Frame].io modules enable you to monitor, create, update, retrieve, or delete assets and comments in your [!DNL Frame].io account.

 ## Access requirements